hit

 Figure 7. (above) Location Map.

-Figure 9. (above) Aerial photograph of the Charlevoix Silica Project Main Zone 1.
+Figure 9 a & b. (above) Aerial photograph of the Charlevoix Silica Project Main Zone 1.

 In the summer and fall of 2022, the Company stripped the overburden off the Main Zone silica outcrop (Figure 1).
 A series of 16 channels were cut across the stratigraphy and sampled at one (1) metre long intervals as seen in Figure 2.
 Approximately 50% of the channel samples were sent to ALS Global for purity analysis, the remaining samples were delivered to the Institute National Research Scientifique (INRS) in Québec City for further analysis.
 The results of the purity analysis suggest that the majority of the Main Zone outcrop is comprised of high-grade silica, returning an average grade of 98%, with purity ranging as high a 99.88% SiO2; see related April 26, 2023 news release entitled "QI Materials Reports High-Grade Results from Channel Sampling".